 Chicks are mailed in a box.
 A box like this:

-Most hatcheries will have minimum order number.
-That’s for the heath and safety of the chicks.
-They huddle together to stay warm.
+Most hatcheries will have a minimum order number.
+That’s for the health and safety of the chicks.

 You can usually order a smaller number if you’re willing to pay a fee for different packing.
 For Cackle Hatchery there is a fee for chicken orders of fewer than 15 birds.